danielcbit/apcctrl/doc/manual/manual.rst

 pending system shutdown, ...

-The default Facility for syslog() logging is DAEMON, although this can be changed with the FACILITY directive in apcupsd.conf.
+The default Facility for syslog() logging is DAEMON, although this can be changed with the FACILITY directive in apcctrl.conf.
 In the following example, we should the facility as local0.

 More work needs to be done to the code to ensure that it